patrickdemooij9/SeoToolkit.Umbraco/README.md

 `Install-Package SeoToolkit.Umbraco`

 If you are installing SeoToolkit for Umbraco 9, use the 1.x versions.
-If you are installing for Umbraco 10, use the 2.x versions
+If you are installing for Umbraco 10, use the 2.x versions.
+If you are installing for Umbraco 11, use the 3.x versions

 After installing, you'll want to add the following lines to the _ViewImports.cshtml file: